raganwald/presentations/optimism-mindset.md

 ^ And to the optimist, they're a good athlete (personal, general) and have been all their life (permanent).
 That one goal was just another scene in their long-playing movie of game highlights.

 ^ Optimists explain good things as being personal, general, and permanent, and explain away bad things as being impersonal, specific, and temporary.
 And if you point out the contradiction in their explanations, they see no contradiction.
 To them, the bad stuff really isn't about them, it's just that one thing that one time.

+^ Again, "optimist" is not a value judgment.
+At the extremes, optimists might be unrealistic about some of the choices they make.
+But on balance, optimists make choices that result in being happier and having higher performance.

 ---